mjpieters/pyright-analysis-action/README.md

 | `html_url` | The URL of the interactive graph. |
 | `preview_url` | The URL of the preview image (SVG). |
 | `expiration` | ISO8601-formatted date time value for when the published page expires. |

+## Development

+This project uses [`uv`](https://docs.astral.sh/uv/) to handle Python dependencies and environments; use `uv sync` to get an up-to-date virtualenv with all dependencies.
+This includes development dependencies such as [Ruff](https://docs.astral.sh/ruff/) (used for linting and formatting) and [Pyright](https://microsoft.github.io/pyright/) (used to validate type annotations).

+In addition, common tasks are defined in a taskfile; [install Task](https://taskfile.dev/) to use these.
+Run `task --list`

+### Linting and formatting

+While PRs and commits on GitHub are checked for linting and formatting issues, it's easier to check for issues locally first.
+After running `uv sync`, run `uv run pre-commit install` or `task dev:install-precommit` to install [pre-commit](https://pre-commit.com/) hooks that will run these tools and format your changes automatically on commits.
+These hooks also run `uv sync` whenever you working tree changes.

+The taskfile includes specific linting and formatting tasks.

+### Testing

+This project uses `pytest` to run its tests: `uv run pytest` or `task dev:test`

 <!--
 TODO: